Funding Services for Students Experiencing Homelessness

 Funding Services for Students Experiencing Homelessness in Ohio’s Schools

-- Title I, Part A Funding to Support Students Experiencing Homelessness may be used to support educational services for students experiencing homelessness.
+- Title I, Part A Funding may be used to support educational services for students experiencing homelessness.
 Students experiencing homelessness are eligible for Title I services, even if they are attending a building that is not Title I eligible.
-Funds can be made available in Title I by setting aside funds on the Title I set aside page in the Title I funding application.
+Funds can be made available in Title I by allocating funds on the Title I set-aside page in the Title I funding application.

-- Disadvantaged Pupil Impact Aid Fund and Student Wellness Fund can support programs geared toward homeless youth (including paying the salary of a homeless education liaison) and those involved in the child welfare system; mental and physical health care services; prevention education programs; wraparound services; mentoring and after-school programs; enhanced safety and security measures; and improved family and community resource and engagement services.
+- Disadvantaged Pupil Impact Aid and Student Wellness and Success Funds can support programs geared toward homeless youth (including paying the salary of a homeless education liaison) and those involved in the child welfare system; mental and physical health care services; prevention education programs; wraparound services; mentoring and after-school programs; enhanced safety and security measures; and improved family and community resource and engagement services.

 -

-Education for Homeless Children and Youth McKinney-Vento Subgrant is a competitive grant opportunity for eligible districts, school and educational service centers to create additional programs, supports and services for students experiencing homelessness.
-Applications will be available in Spring 2024 for the next three-year cycle of this subgrant.
+Education for Homeless Children and Youth McKinney-Vento Subgrant is a competitive grant opportunity for eligible districts and community schools to create additional programs, supports, and services for students experiencing homelessness.

 Related Resources